Skip to content

 Negative REST Tests

-Some actions are expected to return failure and we need to work with them to produce negative tests.
-There are two ways of doing it.
-First is global, so failures of all actions ignored.
+Some actions are expected to return failures, and you might need to work with them to produce negative tests.
+There are two ways to do this.
+First is global, where failures of all actions are ignored.
 It is active when you choose Session.SetIgnoreStatus.
-I.e.:
+For example:

 Session.SetIgnoreStatus(true);